Psalms For Life

 from all her troubles!

-This acrostic psalm’s rambling style may be meant to approximate life’s messiness: by alternating between confession of faith and confession of sin, David creates the sort of tension we regularly experience.
+Alternating between confessions of faith and cries for mercy, this acrostic psalm’s rambling style seems to approximate life’s messiness, as David creates the sort of tension we regularly experience.
 He knows God’s path leads to flourishing and commits to following it, yet he struggles to do so.
 Acrostic psalms also aim to deal comprehensively with their topic—in this case, walking with God.

 Never easy, the right road runs right through enemy territory.
-Taking it has left David in trouble, hurting, and alone—with public disgrace threatening ahead.
-He’s had some falls, he faces violently treacherous enemies, and he dreads defeat with its attendant shame.
+Taking it has brought David trouble and left him in pain, all alone, and threatened by public disgrace.
+He’s had some falls, he faces treacherous enemies, and he dreads defeat with its attendant shame.
 He knows how weak and vulnerable he is.
 But he also knows he’s on the right path and is trusting that his guide won’t fail him.

-Thankfully, David returns repeatedly to God’s grace and goodness, the focus of the psalm’s chiasm.[1]
-David isn’t seeking to earn forgiveness—he asks God to forgive simply because he’s merciful.
-The ancient Middle East’s gods were viewed as arrogant and disdainful of their subjects.
-By contrast, YHWH is gracious not just to his obedient servants, but to repentant rebels too.
-Though his servants often fail him, he remains faithful, helping them to stay on course.
+Thankfully, David returns repeatedly to God’s goodness and grace, the focus of the psalm’s chiasm.[1]
+With no effort to earn forgiveness, David asks God to forgive simply because he’s merciful.
+While the ancient Middle East’s gods were seen as arrogant and disdainful of their subjects, YHWH is gracious to not just obedient servants, but also repentant rebels.

-Jesus, I swing between faith and unbelief as both others’ opposition and my weaknesses threaten to undo me and the good I do.
+Jesus, I swing between faith and unbelief as my own weaknesses and external opposition threaten to undo me and any good I do.
 Yet following you is the only way to life.
 Forgive my sins and guide me in your way.
-Help me to wait on you.
+Help me wait on you.
 Redeem me for the honor of your name.
 Amen.

 During your free moments today, meditate on these words: